-Welcome to Goldfinch Class newspage.
+Welcome to Goldfinch Class news page.
 Here you will find photos and information about the learning activities that the children have enjoyed each week.
-This half term our learning will be linked to the theme 'The Land of Far, Far Away.'
+This half term our learning will be linked to the theme 'All Creatures Great and Small.'

 Week Beginning 10th May

 Our learning has been inspired by the nursery rhyme 'Incy Wincy Spider' this week.
 We have read some some amazing facts about spiders and enjoyed making our own little booklets of information.

 In the playground, we had great maths fun pretending to be spiders!
 We loved drawing spider webs and giving our partners instructions using direction and position words to send them around the webs.

 We needed good concentration and clever fingers to spin our spider web plates.
 We also enjoyed making pipe-cleaner spiders too.

 This week lots of our learning has been linked to the nursery rhyme 'Mary, Mary Quite Contrary.'
 We enjoyed making our own paper plate flowers and designing and labelling our own dream gardens.